vipulnaik/diet-exercise-health/events/2024/2024-12-13-blood-tests.md

 On Monday 2024-12-16, I resumed hand gripper exercises in both hands.
 I also updated the gap from blood tests to resumption of strength exercises from 7 days to 4 days.

+### Resumption of strength exercises (dead hang and pull-ups) on 2024-12-19

+This was also the day I resumed strength exercises (dead hang and pull-ups).
+I had intended to resume two days ago (2024-12-17) but had to skip strength exercises that day and had to skip all exercises on 2024-12-18 due to time-sensitive work stuff.